A List of those Known to the “Chronicle”

 2.

-It should be borne in mind that there may be errors in the dividing of the prisoners into groups.
-For example, among the Lithuanians listed under ‘national movement’ there are some of whom the Chronicle knows only their names and terms of imprisonment; among these there may be some persons convicted for collaboration with the Germans during the war.
+For example, among the Lithuanians listed under ‘national movement’ there are some of whom the Chronicle knows only their names and terms of imprisonment; among these there may be some persons convicted for collaboration with the Germans during the [1941-1944] war [1].

 3.